 Extended care track students are required to complete a total of 800 on-site hours in a nursing home using either BUHE 3890 or 4685.
 All on-site hours must be approved by the department chair.

-The Health Care Administration program has now earned a dual accreditation status: State accreditation through BENHA (The Ohio Board of Examiners for Nursing Home Administrators) and National Academic accreditation through the NAB (The National Accreditation Board for Nursing Home Administrators.)
-This enables Shawnee Long Term Care students to graduate from a nationally accredited program.
-Students who complete the bachelor of science in business administration degree with a concentration in health management can sit for the state and national nursing home administration exams.
-BENHA approves programs whose curriculum provides the content and practical experience necessary for a student to gain the competencies to be a successful licensed nursing home administrator.
+The Health Care Administration program has two career paths: Acute Care (hospital administration) and Long Term (nursing home administration).
+The degree program earned accreditation status through the NAB (The National Accreditation Board for Nursing Home Administrators.)
+This enables Shawnee students to graduate from a nationally accredited program.
+Students who complete the Bachelor of Science in Business Administration degree with a major in Health Management (Long Term) can sit for the state and national nursing home administration exams.
+NAB approves programs whose curriculum provides the content and practical experience necessary for a student to gain the competencies to be a successful licensed nursing home administrator.
 The program at Shawnee State University is the only business degree program in Ohio with this accreditation.

 Students choosing the long-term care track in the health care administration program at Shawnee State are entering a challenging and growing career field.
 As the population grows older, the needs of the elderly are becoming greater.